4.2. The C I/O Functions¶

 Description This function sets the file’s position indicator for this file descriptor as lseek – Set File Position Indicator.

 If lseek is supported, it should not allow a seek to before the beginning of the file, but it should support seeking past the end of the file.
-Such seeks do not change the size of the file, but if it is followed by a write, the file size will increase.
+Such seeks do not change the size of the file, but if it is followed by a write, the file size increases.

 Return Value If successful, this function returns the new value of the file position indicator.